jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 Let's quickly run through some of the more proper and technical terms.

-## Service Container
+## Service Provider

-When we refer to the "DI system" we are really talking about the Service Container.
+When we refer to the "DI system" we are really talking about the Service Provider.

+In other frameworks or DI systems this is also called a _Service Container_.

 This is the object that holds the configuration for all the DI stuff.